eXascaleInfolab/2018-Internship-TableDetection/README.md

 ## Introduction

 ### Purpose
-Data has become extremely valuable, some going as far as calling it the [world's most valuable resource.](https://www.economist.com/leaders/2017/05/06/the-worlds-most-valuable-resource-is-no-longer-oil-but-data) There is no doubt that with the recent surge in Machine Learning the demand has become very high.
-But for the data to be valuable it has to be findable and stored in data formats that allow further exploitation.
-The aim of this application is to visualize how much data is hidden in PDF files instead of being stored in more practical data formats.
+Data has become extremely valuable, some going as far as calling it the [world's most valuable resource.](https://www.economist.com/leaders/2017/05/06/the-worlds-most-valuable-resource-is-no-longer-oil-but-data) However, for the data to be valuable it has to be findable and stored in data formats that allow further exploitation.
+The aim of this application is to visualize how much data is hidden in PDF files.

 ### How to use the application
 The current application works in 3 steps:
 1. The user enters the domain that is to be crawled.
-If a specific URL is given the crawler will start from there, working recursively  in a breadth-first manner from there.
+If a specific URL is given the crawler will start from there, working recursively  in a breadth-first manner.
 2. After finishing fetching the PDF files or being interrupted this tool will perform table detection on the PDFs.
 3. Finally the collected data will be displayed on the Statistics page and will be listed on the Dashboard.